taffy721/Photo-editor/README.md

 2. Using your terminal go into the same directory as the project

-3. Type pip install requirement.txt
+3. Type pip -r install requirement.txt

 4. While in the directory of the porject in the terminal type "python photoeditor.py"